RubyQianru/Dynamic-Web/Week4/README.md

 ## Process & Documentation

-1. The html structure and css styling is based on week2's design.
+1. The frontend structure and styling is based on Week3's files.
-2. I used NY Times API to scrap relevant article titles based on users' input.
-3. I used fetch API as the tool to perform as

 ## Challenges & Struggles

-1. CSS Layouts: I spent a lot of time working on getting the layout and positions right according to my design prototype.

 ## Questions

-1. How should I implement scroll animations?